Complete Guide to Vedic Astrology for Beginners

 The zodiac is further divided into 27 Nakshatras, each spanning 13°20'.
 Your Moon's Nakshatra at birth is especially important — it determines your Dasha (planetary period) sequence and is used for compatibility matching in marriage.

 Each Nakshatra has a ruling deity, symbol, and specific qualities.
 For example, Ashwini Nakshatra (0° Aries to 13°20' Aries) is ruled by Ketu, symbolized by a horse's head, and associated with healing and swift action.
+Nakshatras are especially important in kundli matching for marriage.

 5. Planetary Periods (Dashas)